JamesTiberiusKirk/go_ssr_template/README.md

   - Bugs probs still exist
   - No safety exists at the moment
     - Need to quit the script the moment there seems to be something wrong to avoid f*ing problems
+- [ ] Look at echoview partials for including files such as the SSR library and potentially even `.js/.css/.any` files in normal pages
+- [ ] EITHER replace echoview or re-write it myself, it's been a year since last commit and its missing some needed features
+  - Probably the best thing would be to implement it myself within my own site struct with complete support for stuff like:
+    - default 404s
+    - options to exclude master frame per page
+    - custom template file includes
+    - render function for the frame (so that base data can be included such as authed user, altho might still be better done in the GetPageHandler function instead)

 ## CRA CLI TODOs:
 - [ ] Cleanup the vars section